 - 1. The Church worker is to call out the behaviour and tell the initiator to stop. - 2.
 The Church worker is to let the Ministry leader know about the incident. - 3.
-The Ministry leader is to let the parents of those involved know what happened as soon as possible. - 4.
-The Ministry leader is to make a record of what took place, to monitor if a pattern develops.
+The Ministry leader is to talk with the initiator to find out more about what was witnessed, for example: is there a reason for their behaviour. - 4.
+The Ministry leader is to let the parents of those involved know what happened as soon as possible. - 5.
+The Ministry leader is to make a record of what took place on the Bullying Record form (bit.ly/NBCbullying), to monitor if a pattern develops.

-If the first instance of bullying involves a physical altercation, an incident must be filled in and the process below must be followed.
+If the first instance of bullying involves a physical altercation, an incident form must be filled in and the process below must be followed.

-If the bullying is reported, not witnessed, an incident form must be filled in and the process below must be followed.
+If the bullying is reported, but not witnessed, an incident form must be filled in and the process below must be followed.
 Reassure those reporting bullying that they have done the right thing in reporting the incident.